 Employee stock ownership plans (ESOPs) constitute an alternative option for selling a company by allowing employees to become beneficial owners of the stock in their company.
-Regulated by the Employee Retirement Income Security Act (ERISA) of 1974 – and encouraged by laws subsequently enacted by Congress – ESOPs were initially designed as a tool that could increase broad-based equity ownership for rank and file employees that would help middle-class Americans to achieve financial security throughout their lives.
+Regulated by the Employee Retirement Income Security Act (ERISA) of 1974 – and encouraged by laws subsequently enacted by Congress – ESOPs were initially designed as a tool that could increase broad-based equity ownership for rank and file employees that would help them achieve financial security throughout their lives.

 The legislation that created ESOPs also provided substantial tax benefits for selling shareholders to encourage owners of privately held companies to consider transitioning ownership to their employees.

 An ESOP is an interesting cultural solution for a company that enables a selling shareholder to transition ownership of the business to a broad base of the employees, which, in turn, creates a very entrepreneurially focused culture amongst the ESOP owned companies.

 A business owner typically has competing objectives when considering transition and liquidity options.
 Therefore, in addition to clarifying each objective in practical terms, the owner’s advisors must understand the relative levels of importance of those objectives to properly guide a client towards a successful transaction.Gregory Hogan

 As of 2020, the National Center for Employee Ownership estimates there are roughly 6,600 ESOPs covering more than 14 million employees — evidence that, for some private business owners, ESOPs are a rewarding exit strategy.
 In addition to assuring the continuation of their business, owners leverage ESOPs for reasons ranging from their unique tax benefits to their ability to manage the business for years following the sale of the company.

 Alternative 3rd Party Sale

 What are the Benefits of an ESOP?